RENE BOIVIN

 René Boivin

-Born in 1864 to draper parents, trained by his brother, a goldsmith and chiseler, in the jewelry trade, René Boivin founded the jewelry house bearing his name in 1890.
+Born in 1864 to parents who were cloth merchants, René Boivin was trained in the art of jewellery-making by his brother, a goldsmith and engraver.
+He founded the jewellery house bearing his name in 1890.
 In 1893, he married Jeanne Poiret, sister of the famous fashion designer Paul Poiret.
-Together, they developed an original and modern style, strongly influenced by the Haute Couture and contemporary artistic trends - Cubism, Art Deco - in order to create some of the most daring jewelry of the early 20th century.
+Together, they developed an original and modern style, strongly influenced by Haute Couture and contemporary artistic movements – Cubism, Art Deco – to create jewellery that would rank among the most daring of the early 20th century.

-The most sought-after jewels of the René Boivin house remain the creations that were created in the 1920s.
-Following the untimely death of her husband, Jeanne Boivin took over the management of the company.
-At the same time, she hired the young designer Suzanne Belperron, who had just graduated from the École des Beaux-Arts and had won first prize in the Decorative Arts competition.
+The most sought-after pieces from the René Boivin house remain the creations produced from the 1920s onwards.
+Indeed, following the untimely death of her husband, Jeanne Boivin took over the management of the company; at the same time, she hired the young designer Suzanne Belperron, who had recently graduated from the École des Beaux-Arts and won first prize in the Arts Décoratifs competition.

-The two women were responsible for a new direction in Boivin creations, with a taste and sensitivity that were undoubtedly more feminine, with less geometric and angular compositions, celebrating curves and round shapes.
-This collaboration allowed the Boivin house to take off in a new direction, the impetus of which was renewed by the arrival of Juliette Moutard who succeeded Suzanne Belperron in 1931 and remained in the service of Jeanne Boivin until 1970, when Juliette Moutard gave up her brushes to Marie Caroline de Brosses.
+The two women were responsible for a new direction in Boivin’s designs, with a style and sensibility that was undoubtedly more feminine, featuring less geometric and angular compositions and celebrating curves and rounded forms.
+This collaboration enabled the Boivin house to take off once more, with fresh impetus provided by the arrival of Juliette Moutard, who succeeded Suzanne Belperron in 1931 and remained in Jeanne Boivin’s service until 1970, when Juliette Moutard handed over her brushes to Marie Caroline de Brosses.

-The strength and renown of the Boivin house rests on the constancy of a recognizable style that has been able to hybridize with the great variety of sources of inspiration of its different collaborators: shells and marine themes for Jeanne Boivin, animal and floral subjects for Juliette Moutard.
+The strength and reputation of the Boivin house rest on the consistency of a recognisable style that has successfully blended with the wide variety of inspirational sources drawn upon by its various collaborators: shells and marine themes for Jeanne Boivin, animal and floral motifs for Juliette Moutard.

-The combination of these various female talents has enabled René Boivin to offer innovative and atypical jewelry that has met with great and lasting success.
+The combination of these diverse female talents enabled the René Boivin house to offer innovative and unconventional jewellery that enjoyed a resounding and lasting success.